How to Get Into the Wake Forest School of Medicine: Requirements and Strategies

 Below you’ll find the current secondary essay prompts for the Wake Forest School of Medicine, as well as strategies to approach them and sample essays.

 Note that the Wake Forest School of Medicine is looking for something different than a traditional diversity essay here.
 They’re not asking about your background, although you may want to briefly include it in your statement to offer context.
-Your answer should prove to Wake Forest Medical School that you’re capable of interacting positively with people who are different from you—an important quality for a physician to possess.
+Your answer should prove to Wake Forest Medical School that you possess a thorough understanding of equity and that you’re capable of interacting positively with people who are different from you—an important quality for a physician to possess.

-The danger some applicants might fall into with this essay is spending too much time describing the worldview that’s different from their own.
+The danger some applicants might fall into with this essay is spending too much time describing life experiences or the “unintentional barriers” they recognize exist for others that they haven’t encountered.
 This misses the purpose of the essay.
-You want to focus primarily a single experience, discussing your thoughts and actions and how you’ve grown from this experience.
+You want to focus primarily on a single experience of your own, discussing your thoughts and actions and how you’ve grown from this experience.

 Here’s an example: